Piping Layout: A Critical Aspect of Engineering Design

 - Minimizing Bends and Fittings: Reduces pressure losses and material costs.

-- Avoiding Interference: Prevents clashes with equipment, structures, or other piping systems.
+- Avoiding Interference: Prevents clashes with equipment, structures or other piping systems.

 - Prioritizing Safety: Routes pipes carrying hazardous materials away from high-traffic areas.